nix-community/nix-on-droid/README.md

 ## Licensing and credits

-Licensed under GNU Lesser General Public License v3 or later, see COPYING.
+Licensed under MIT License, see LICENSE.
-Copyright (c) 2019 Alexander Sosedkin and other contributors, see AUTHORS.
+Copyright (c) 2019-2020 Alexander Sosedkin and other contributors, see AUTHORS.

-Initially based off the official Nix install script (https://nixos.org/nix/install), presumably written by Eelco Dolstra.
+Two rewrites ago it was based off the official Nix install script (https://nixos.org/nix/install), presumably written by Eelco Dolstra.